Thinking about an LA to San Diego road trip?

 To me, Mama’s on 39 has the best breakfast in town.
 Everything I have tried there is beyond delicious.
 The place is located a bit off the beach but I think it is well worth the deviation.
 Caffe Caldo is located close to Mama’s and it is a good option too.

-If you want to stay in the Downtown Huntington Beach area, I recommend Sugar Shack Cafe, Bruxie or Bluegold.
+If you want to stay in the Downtown Huntington Beach area, I recommend Sugar Shack Cafe or Bluegold.

 Morning

 After a good breakfast, it is time to check the city’s pier.
-From here, you can observe surfers and all sort of activity on the beach.
+From here, you can observe surfers and all sorts of activities on the beach.
 Huntington Beach has miles of boardwalk.
 This provides a good opportunity to walk around and get a good vibe of California’s beach culture.
 It doesn’t get more tangible than in Huntington Beach.

 Another option is to check the action on Main Street.
 I love to walk around and check out the restaurants, shops, and small markets.
 The International Surfing Museum is located in the area.